 "He never took the initiative when it came to sex.
 Every time, I’d have to find creative ways to seduce him.
 But my attempts weren’t always successful, and that was confusing, because up until he came along I’d been applauded for my dick-handling skills.
 Eventually, I realized he wasn’t interested in sleeping with me at all, and it was only polite amounts of cooperation from him that kept it from looking like a full-blown sexual assault.
 We broke up and lost touch.
 A year later, I found out from mutual friends that he had come out.
 I honestly felt relieved, and sincerely happy for him."

 "At my 18th birthday party, the boy I was seeing, Kaleb, and his 'best friend,' Matt, got into an argument in my backyard.
 The verbal fight escalated into a physical one, and they started rolling around in the grass, wrestling each other.
-Kaleb finally got the upper hand on Jake and pinned him down, but instead of claiming his victory and getting off of his friend, they both just lay there, all intertwined and staring at one another.
+Kaleb finally got the upper hand on Matt and pinned him down, but instead of claiming his victory and getting off of his friend, they both just lay there, all intertwined and staring at one another.
 This soft, drawn-out ending to a wrestling match was getting confusing and awkward for everyone else who’d been watching, and so of course, someone childishly yells 'Gayyy!' to break the tension.
 Ironically, they were right."

 "One Saturday night, we went dancing at a Latin nightclub in Miami called La Covacha.
 As soon as we get inside, he breaks out these sexy salsa dance moves, and like a magnet, dozens of little Spanish ladies flock to him.
 He’s twirling and dipping them, and they’re cha-chaing all around him and rubbing his chest.
 It might sound like the kind of thing I’d be jealous of, but I couldn’t be, because the whole scene was so blatantly and flamboyantly gay.
 When he’d had enough of the spotlight, he ran back to me — sweating bullets, with his shirt unbuttoned to his belly button.
 I honestly cried laughing.
 At that point, I no longer wanted him to be my boyfriend, but I needed him to be my best friend."